mph-/lcapy/doc/tutorial.rst

    >>> pprint(cct.V[1].inverse_laplace())
    10.0⋅Heaviside(t)

-The branch voltages are stored in a directory indexed by component name.
+The branch currents are stored in a directory (`I`) indexed by component name.
 For example, the current through the voltage source Vs is:

    >>> pprint(cct.I['Vs'])